csgf/jsaga-adaptor-rocci/docs/index.rst

    Created proxy in /tmp/x509up_u501.
    Your proxy is valid until Wed Jun 03 22:38:16 CEST 2015

-(ii)     Check if your RFC proxy certificate is valid:
+- Check if your RFC proxy certificate is valid:

 .. code:: bash